mschirrmeister/powerdns-lightningstream-docker/README.md

       -v ./lightningstream.yaml:/app/lightningstream.yaml:ro \
       -e PUID=953 \
       -e PORT=8500 \
-      mschirrmeister/powerdns-lightstream:latest /app/lightningstream --config /app/lightningstream.yaml --minimum-pid 50 --debug receive
+      mschirrmeister/powerdns-lightningstream:latest /app/lightningstream --config /app/lightningstream.yaml --minimum-pid 50 --debug receive

-If you need some more logic before starting the daemon, then mount a script into the container and specify everything in the script.
+If you need some more logic before starting the daemon, mount a script into the container and specify everything in the script.
 See notes below.

     docker run -it -d \
       --name lightningstream \